 If you’re installing a Libre Wave virtual instrument you will have received one or more .hr files.
-These contain the audio samples that need to be extracted by the plugin or standalone application on first use.
+These contain the audio samples that need to be extracted.

-After the process is complete you might get a prompt saying The sample directory does not exist, click the Ignore button.
-Now you’ll need to close and reopen the plugin (or standalone program) to complete the setup.
+After the process is complete you might see a prompt saying The sample directory does not exist, click the Ignore button.
+Now you’ll need to close and reopen the plugin or standalone application to complete the setup.

 What to do if something goes wrong